-If you want to have a pure, or at least almost 100% CBD based products, you should take Isolate, as these products have almost zero presence of any other component.
+If you want to have pure, or at least almost 100% CBD-based products, you should take Isolate, as these products have almost zero presence of any other component.

 CBD is short for cannabidiol.
 It is a cannabinoid found in hemp and known for supporting the body and mind in various ways.
 CBD oil is produced out of the flowers and leaves of the hemp plant, which do contain CBD.